adjtomo/pyadjoint/docs/usage.rst

         config=config, observed=obs, synthetic=syn, windows=windows
         )

-To calculate misfit on the entire trace, we need to consider all time steps in the trace:
+To calculate misfit on the **entire trace**, we need to consider all time steps in the trace:

 .. code::